 All these parts rest on the kingpin, so installing the new bushings will be a reverse of the first steps we performed.
-After pulling the old bushings off, slide the new ones one, starting with the bottom washer, bottom bushing, hanger, the upper bushing, and washer.
+After pulling the old bushings off, slide the new ones, starting with the bottom washer, bottom bushing, hanger, upper bushing, and washer.

 Finally, lock them with the kingpin nut.

 The truck’s tightness levels suit specific riding styles.
 Loose trucks yield flowy rides, and tighter trucks produce stiffer skateboard motions.